 Skip to content.
 Skip to main navigation.

-Cerner has self-certified to the EU-U.S. Privacy Shield and the U.S.-Swiss Safe Harbor Framework.
+Cerner has self-certified to the EU-U.S. and Swiss-U.S. Privacy Shield.

-Cerner Corporation, and its subsidiaries and affiliates ("Cerner") are committed to protecting the privacy and security of its users.
-In addition, Cerner’s goal is to provide you with a personalized Internet experience and an Internet-based online information and communication service that delivers the information, resources and services that are most relevant and helpful to you.
-In order to achieve these goals, Cerner may collect information and process personal data during your visits to its Web sites and, in particular, during your visits to cerner.com and ucern.com Web site.
+Cerner Corporation, its subsidiaries and its affiliates ("Cerner") is committed to protecting the privacy and security of its users.
+Cerner’s goal is to provide you with a personalized Internet experience that delivers the information, resources and services that are most relevant and helpful to you.
+In order to achieve this goal, Cerner sometimes collects information during your visits to understand what differentiates you from other users of Cerner.com.
 Cerner operates under the following set of strict privacy principles:

 Your privacy is important to us.
-By participating in the Council of Better Business Bureau's BBBOnLine® Privacy Program we have made a commitment to meet the program’s strict requirements regarding how we treat your information and have it verified by BBBOnLine.
+By participating in the Council of Better Business Bureau's BBB EU Privacy Shield we have made a commitment to meet the program’s strict requirements regarding how we treat your information and have it verified by BBB.
 Further information about this program is available at http://www.bbbonline.org.